 - Public Meetings - Groundwater Commission and District Board of Directors meetings were open to the public and followed the requirements of the Brown Act.
 The public had opportunities to provide comments on programs, plans, and proposals at these meetings. - Public Hearings Public hearings were held prior to the adoption of any fees, GSP elements, and the final GSP. - Public Workshops These included all educational opportunities where the public could learn about SGMA, GSA, and GSP elements.
-These events were typically held as tailgates and webinars. - Public Notices Notices were sent to the public prior to the initial development of the GSP and to inform the public of ways in which they could be involved in the GSP development and implementation process. - Stakeholder Briefings Groundwater Commission members regularly communicated with and disseminated information to the stakeholder groups they represent.
+These events were typically held as tailgates and webinars. - Public Notices Notices were sent to the public prior to the initial development of the GSP and to inform the public of ways in which they could be involved in the GSP development and implementation process. - Stakeholder Briefings Groundwater Commission members regularly communicated with and disseminated information to the stakeholder groups they represent. - Newsletters Quarterly newsletters were provided to update the public and stakeholders on GSP development.

 A full list of meetings, public hearings, and workshops during which the public had the opportunity to be engaged is included in Table 2-7.
+Additionally, presentations were provided to stakeholder groups as listed in Appendix 2-C.